PercyPham/shape-api/README.md

 ### Setup Env Variables

-The default environment variables are defined in `.default.env` file at the root of the project.
+The environment variables are illustrated in `.env.example` file at the root of the project.

 To overwrite those env variables, create a new file `.env` and overwrite the desired env variables.